| One

 my own list [link] of

 what these might be.
-Other’s list will be different.
+Your list may be different.

 as